guiwits/mongodb_essentials/README.md

 Shard can be a single mongod or a replic set.

-Config Servers: 3 stand along mongos that have the same meta data on all config servers Make sure you have in production
+Config Servers: Should have 3 are stand alone mongod's that have the same meta data on all config servers.
+Make sure you have in production